Stvff/Unfurl/readme.md

 The given value of R is also the minimum amount of Unfurl substitution rules that a transcribed Turing machine can have.\
-This is presented as fact, with proof by intimidation.
+There are proofs and some arguable exceptions for this, but for now this is presented as fact, with proof by intimidation.\
+Feel free to contact me with any questions or objections.

 ## 3- What is this good for?
 I wanted to make a really simple language that I could practice